timgale/bskyb.github.io/_posts/2015-09-10-identity-hackday.markdown

 <h3>Second Place</h3>
-In second was <strong>Team Teflon</strong> (Adam Niklaus, Juan Vaccari, Vinit More, Dawid Sawa, Patric Hogan) with <strong>"Hardening of Sign-in"</strong>, they introduced a innovated way of improving the security on the sign-in journey, with minimal (if not any) impact to the customer, but with a great benefit - effectively invalidating most, if not all, existing malicious scripts.
+In second was <strong>Team Teflon</strong> (Adam Niklaus, Juan Vaccari, Vinit More, Dawid Sawa, Patric Hogan) with <strong>"Hardening of Sign-in"</strong>, they introduced an innovated way of improving the security on the sign-in journey, with minimal (if not any) impact to the customer, but with a great benefit - effectively invalidating most, if not all, existing malicious scripts.